Tshepiso37/CMPG323-Project3-25431285/README.md

 - Publish a wep app to Azure with Visual Studio badge
 - Secure a .NET web app with ASP.NET Core Identity framework badge
 ### Repository Folder
-A Repository folder was added, wchich containts the following classes:
+A Repository folder was added, which containts the following classes:
 - GenericRepository
 - iGenericRepository
 - CustomersRepository